nthome0191-debug/Hera/infra/terraform/modules/bootstrap/README.md

 # Hera - Multi-Cloud Bootstrap Architecture

 Hera's infrastructure is designed to be **cloud-agnostic**, **cost-efficient**, and **easy to recreate**.
-To support this design, the `bootstrap` layer contains only the persistent Terraform backend resources, separated by provider:
+To support this design, the `bootstrap` layer contains only the persistent Terraform backend resources, separated by provider.

+## Implementation Status

 ```
 modules/bootstrap/
-├── aws/
+├── aws/      ✅ Production-ready (S3 + DynamoDB)
-├── azure/
+├── azure/    🔄 Planned (Storage Account + Table)
-└── gcp/
+└── gcp/      🔄 Planned (GCS Bucket + Firestore)
 ```

-Each directory contains a backend-bootstrap module for its provider.
+**Legend:**
+- ✅ Fully implemented and production-tested
+- 🔄 Stub/planned for future implementation

+Each bootstrap module creates the minimal persistent infrastructure required for Terraform remote state management.

 ---